 This notorious oak is rumored to have been the site of Ku Klux Klan lynchings and where a local farmer hanged himself after murdering his family.
 Word has it anyone who attempts to cut down the tree (axe marks show many have tried) will meet an untimely death.
-Some say the road and land are guarded by a hellish sentinel who drives a pickup truck and who's been known to chase visitors down the road until his headlights suddenly disappear.
-Visit during the winter after a snowfall.
-Locals say the ground around the tree is never covered in the white stuff, as it’s warmed by all the lost souls the tree has claimed.
+Some say the road and land are guarded by a hellish sentinel who drives a pickup truck and has been known to chase visitors down the road until his headlights suddenly disappear.
+Visit during the winter after a snowfall: Locals say the ground around the tree is never covered in the white stuff, as it’s warmed by all the lost souls the tree has claimed.

 The Flanders Hookerman